abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 and makes it easier for eyes to distinct different functions.

 But you could disable empty line editing at all or choose some custom settings for that.
-For example, if you prefer single empty line between code blocks just add following lines to config map next to the last keyword:
+For example, if you prefer a single empty line between code blocks just add the following lines to the config map next to the last keyword:

 ```clojure
 {...